America's Cup makes changes to improve safety following death

-SAN FRANCISCO (Reuters) - America’s Cup organizers said on Wednesday that they have made rule changes to improve safety in the upcoming regatta after a fatal training accident on San Francisco Bay earlier this month.
+SAN FRANCISCO, May 22 (Reuters) - America’s Cup organizers said on Wednesday that they have made rule changes to improve safety in the upcoming regatta after a fatal training accident on San Francisco Bay earlier this month.

 As a result of investigations into the death of a sailor when an ultra-fast AC72 catamaran capsized on May 9 and broke apart, competitors will review the integrity of the boats and their wing sails, the America’s Cup Event Authority said in a statement.